Helping preschoolers to gain letter recognition skills does not need to feel like “work.”

 They are formed from larger lines and curves that avoid retracing and changing directions, while still teaching top to bottom strokes.

 If children try to form letters for which their visual-motor skills are not prepared, they sometimes build poor habits that can be difficult to break later on.

-Of course, your child may be familiar with lowercase letters, seeing them in many print formats, and gradually learning to identify them.
+Of course, your children may be familiar with lowercase letters, seeing them in many print formats, and gradually learning to identify them.

 When their motor skills are ready, they typically make an easy switch to including them along with uppercase when they write.

 Here are some fun ways to teach letter recognition through play.

 1. Point Out Environmental Print

 Point out, talk about and stress the sounds of words on signs (such as favourite restaurants and traffic/street signs), cereal or other product boxes/labels, and familiar logos.

 2. Share Rhyming Books

 Read favourite rhyming books to your children, accentuating the rhyme and rhythm.